 Cole put 23 screens on the bridge, and film was projected onto them from behind.
 At the time, she had no idea how much work she was making for herself.

 About a week or so before filming, when we were walking the sets, they said, “Well, Lee, we can’t wait to see what you’re going to put on those screens.”
 I had no idea I was going to do that!

 Gene Roddenberry didn’t want the consoles to look too busy, though.
 Cole remembered him saying, “I want it really plain to try to be futuristic.
 Cut out all this detail and simplify things.”

-“We did that,” she told Star Trek: The Magazine (September 2002), “but it got a little too plain, I think.”
+“We did that,” she told Star Trek: The Magazine, “but it got a little too plain, I think.”

-For Star Trek II: The Wrath of Khan, many of her original plans made it back onto the set as director Nicholas Meyer’s thinking ran opposite to Roddenberry’s.
-He didn’t have the budget to construct a new set but, “The least I thought we could do was revamp the bridge and make it twinkle.”
+For Star Trek II: The Wrath of Khan, many of Cole’s original plans made it back as Director Nicholas Meyer’s thinking ran opposite to Roddenberry’s.
+He didn’t have the budget to construct a new set but recalled, “The least I thought we could do was revamp the bridge and make it twinkle.”